<Home/Articles/Beaches & mountains: beautiful national parks in Colombia

 |

-When you think of Colombia, you may not conjure up images of a country brimming with unexplored national parks, each with their own distinct landscapes and biodiversity.
-With a whopping one-sixth of the nation’s landmass covered by protected areas of land (77,220 sq. miles), the country has 59 national parks and protected areas.
-Largely untouched by travellers; the unparalleled variety, from the snow-capped peaks of the Andes to the tropical jungles of the Amazon Basin and the crystal-clear waters of the Caribbean coast, makes this country a haven for adventurers!
-We’ve rounded up some of our favourites, highlighting the best national parks in Colombia.
+When you think of Colombia, you may not conjure up images of a country brimming with unexplored national parks, each with its own distinct landscapes and biodiversity.
+But with 59 protected areas and national parks in Colombia, a whopping one-sixth of the nation’s landmass is covered by protected nature reserves – equating to around 77,220 sq miles.
+Largely untouched by travellers, the unparalleled variety of its natural landscapes, from the snow-capped peaks of the Andes to the tropical jungles of the Amazon Basin and the crystal-clear waters of the Caribbean coast, makes this country a haven for adventurers.
+In this article, we’ve rounded up our favourites, highlighting some of the best national parks in Colombia.

 Colombia’s position as a megadiverse country is cemented by the high number of both endemic and cosmopolitan species which can be found within its borders.
 As the second most biodiverse country on the planet, it’s a haven for wildlife and many of the national parks within the country offer great opportunities to catch a glimpse of the elusive animals and striking plant life which reside there.